This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 Start a pelvic floor exercise routine

-It’s no secret that childbirth and pregnancy in general (due to the weight gain) weakens your pelvic floor muscles.
+It’s no secret that childbirth and pregnancy in general (due to weight gain) weakens your pelvic floor muscles.

 As soon as you find out you’re pregnant, you can start doing exercises that help strengthen your pelvic floor.
 This may help reduce incontinence after having your baby.